Degrees & Divisions

 Divisions

-The school is composed of three divisions, which serve graduate professional, doctoral, and undergraduate students:
+The school is composed of four divisions, which serve graduate professional, doctoral, and undergraduate students:

 Earth and Climate Sciences